sanjinc/framework/library/Webiny/Component/Image/Readme.md

 }
 ```

-Here another example where we load the image by file storage key and storage driver:
+Here is another example where we load the image by file storage key and storage driver:

 ``` php
 class MyClass{